Stefan485/Artificial-Intelligence-1/README.md

 ### Week 8
 In this exercises we are continuing to explore pandas and also starting with some basic data visualizations using seaborn library.

+### Week 9
+In this exercises we introduce classical machine learning algorithms for classifcation task (0R, logistic regression, Naive Bayes, knn, decision tree, random forest) and their implementations in scikit-learn library.

+### Week 10
+In this exercises we are solving the problem of binary classification on the Titanic dataset.
+Here we learn and implement preprocissing of the tabular datasets, train-test splits, k-fold cross validation, hyperparameter tuning and evaluation of the models.

 ## Additional Problems